medoussemaboussida/Leaders-Apocalypse/README.md

-# Leaders-Apocalypse
+# Leaders-Apocalypse 🧟​
-✔Conception and development of a 2D game using the Linux operating system and C Language.
+✔Conception and development of a 2D game using the Linux operating system (Ubuntu) and C Language 🎮​.

-✔ Creation of graphic assets using Adobe Photoshop and Adobe Illustrator .